cowtrix/cowtrix.github.io/posts/how-to-upload-your-mind.md

 # Conclusion

 A better way of mind uploading is a gradual one, slowly building an escape hatch of bandwidth across which your mind can make its long journey to a world of synthetic compute.
-When the time comes to cast off your original biological form, it will seem only a seed from which you have grown.
+When the time comes to cast off your original biological form, it might seem only a seed from which you have grown.
 There is only one mind making this journey, never duplicated into existential horrors or crystallized into dead data.
 There is only the membrane.